linode/docs/docs/tools-reference/custom-kernels-distros/install-a-custom-distribution-on-a-linode.md

     - /dev/sda: *Boot* disk image.
     - root / boot device: Standard /dev/sda

-### Download and Install
+### Download and Install Image

 1. Boot into [Rescue Mode](/docs/troubleshooting/rescue-and-rebuild#booting-into-rescue-mode) with your *Installer* disk mounted to `/dev/sda`, and connect to your Linode using the [Lish Console](/docs/networking/using-the-linode-shell-lish).

 2. Once in Rescue Mode, download your installation media and copy it to your *Installer* disk.
-In this example we're using the Debian network installer:
+In this example we're using the Debian network installer, but you can replace the URL in the first command with the location of the image you want to install:

     {: .note}
     > As an additional security step, you can use the keys provided in the same directory as the `iso` to [verify the authenticity](https://www.debian.org/CD/verify) of the image.